ABT099/ABT099/README.md

   is an open-source CLI tool that enable you to generate secret keys for your authentication flow and publish them to your AWS Secrets Manager packaged as an easily installable .NET global tool.

 ## Professional Goals 🎯
-- **Career Development:** Focused on Enhancing my .NET and cloud (Azure/AWS) expertise to build scalable backend solutions while improving communication skills to effectively explain technical concepts to both technical and non-technical stakeholders.
+- **Career Development:** Focused on Enhancing my expertise to build scalable backend solutions while improving communication skills to effectively explain technical concepts to both technical and non-technical stakeholders.
 - **Continuous Learning:** Committed to ongoing professional development by staying updated with the latest tech trends and advancing my coding skills.

 ## Connect With Me 📫